We had 6 months to think, assess, and figure out the next course of treatment to consider.

 Add that to the never-changing spinal symptoms, and it was decided to put in an application to see if my extended health plan will cover the cost of Lemtrada (alemtuzumab).

 Lemtrada is an IV infusion drug administered only two times.
-When starting, it is administered daily for 5 days, then one year later for 3 days.
+When starting it is administered daily for 5 days, then one year later for 3 days.
 Then, potentially, nothing ever again.
-It is not a cure, but hopes to halt disease progression.

 Doesn't that sound nice?

 But, as with all potent drugs, come the side effects.
-Lemtrada is essentially a drug usually used for leukemia.
-It is an immune "reboot" so to speak.
+Lemtrada is essentially a drug usually used for Leukemia, but adapted for MS. It is an immune "reboot" so to speak.
 It kills off certain parts of your immune system, and it is left to readapt, hopefully without the auto-immune disease properties of MS.

 The side effects are many.
 Life altering ITP (lowered platelets, meaning the blood cannot clot), kidney disease, and thyroid disorders.

 And monthly blood and urine tests for FOUR YEARS after the treatment stops.
 Essentially making that 5 years.
 Holy smokes.